rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.27s
 ```

-Now, if we change either the function or the example so the `assert_eq!` in the
+Now, if we change either the function or the example so that the `assert_eq!`
-example panics, and run `cargo test` again, we’ll see that the doc tests catch
+in the example panics, and run `cargo test` again, we’ll see that the doc tests
-that the example and the code are out of sync with each other!
+catch that the example and the code are out of sync with each other!

 <!-- Old headings.
 Do not remove or links may break. -->